Discover how behavioural science can help you

 - Nudging uses small changes that can produce huge effects

-Warwick Business School is joining forces with the UK Government’s Nudge Unit to teach leaders across the private and public sectors how behavioural science can improve business and policy.
+Warwick Business School has joined forces with the UK Government’s Nudge Unit to teach leaders across the private and public sectors how behavioural science can improve business and policy.

 Led by Nick Chater, co-presenter of BBC Radio 4’s popular psychology show The Human Zoo and Professor of Behavioural Science, the Behavioural Insights Team and Warwick Business School have put together a three-day Executive Education course called Behavioural Science in Practice.